thescientist13/HP_Stuff/content/Harrypedia/people/Notes/adults.md

 *good people* struggling in *really bad situations.*  In these [Notes][], I intend to pull no punches.
 I will expose these flaws for what they are.
 I am going to try to show which characters are good people who do bad things, and which are bad people who do good things.
-If, however, any of the adults in Harry's life were really unreservedly praiseworthy, he or she, and not Harry, would be the main character from that point forward.
+If, however, any of the adults in [Harry][]'s life were really unreservedly praiseworthy, he or she, and not [Harry][], would be the main character from that point forward.

 I have read a few fan fictions that try to find a middle ground.
 Essentially it consists of an evil, or at minimum a deeply misguided [Dumbledore][].
-One who differs from Riddle only in that neither can handle the other being in control, and in some of the *details* but not the general shape of their vision of the world.
-With two powerful forces acting against Harry, the competent adult is overwhelmed, and unable to fully shield him.
+One who differs from [Riddle][] only in that neither can handle the other being in control, and in some of the *details* but not the general shape of their vision of the world.
+With two powerful forces acting against [Harry][], the competent adult is overwhelmed, and unable to fully shield him.
 I cannot say that is is entirely unbelievable.
 [Dumbledore][] does, or more often fails to do, a great many things that make him an incredibly ambiguous figure.
-It is not a great leap to paint him as the Dark Lord of the prophecy, who has marked Harry, not physically, but metaphorically, as the one who could be his equal.[^210521-8]
+It is not a great leap to paint him as the Dark Lord of the prophecy, who has marked [Harry][], not physically, but metaphorically, as the one who could be his equal.[^210521-8]

 [Molly]: <{{< relref "Molly" >}}>

 [Harry]: <{{< relref "Harry_James" >}}>

 [Dumbledore]: <{{< relref "Albus_Percival_Wulfric_Brian" >}}>

+[Riddle]: <{{< relref "Tom_Marvolo" >}}>

 [Notes]: <{{< ref "/Harrypedia" >}}>